avalon60/OraTAPI/README.md

 ---

 ### Documentation
-Please note that if you are working with the latest minor version of OraTAPI, it's always worth selecting the `develop` branch from the GitHub OraTAPI Code tab page.
+Please note that if you are working with the latest minor version of OraTAPI, it's always worth selecting the `develop` branch from the GitHub OraTAPI page Code tab.
 This will ensure that you are looking at the latest version of the README.md.

 ## Preinstallation
 ### Preparing the Environment